hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step5-metrics-server.md

 The de factor light monitoring application for Kubernetes is [metrics-server](https://github.com/kubernetes-incubator/metrics-server).
 Metrics Server is a metrics aggregator.
-There is no long term metrics storage, it holds just the latests metrics.
+It discovers all nodes on the cluster and queries each node’s kubelet for CPU and memory usage.
+There is no long term metrics storage, it holds just the latest metrics.
 Typically, the server may be installed with a Helm chart.

 `helm install stable/metrics-server \
 --name metrics-server \